What are logistics?

 - Ship brokers: They match ship owners with importers or exporters that want to charter a vessel to transport their product.

-- Freight forwarders: They help with all of the above, assuming the entire logistical, legal, and financial responsibility of a shipment.
+- Freight forwarders: They help with all the above, assuming the entire logistical, legal, and financial responsibility of a shipment.
 Freight forwarders generally arrange everything from transportation and shipment consolidation to tracking or monitoring and delivery to the final destination.
-The International Air Transport Association’s (IATA) recent database of validated aviation capability and infrastructure information, OneSource, can be a useful resource for finding freight forwarders.
+Most countries will have a trade association for Freight Forwarders to help you select the right provider.

-The International Trade Centre’s (ITC) SME Academy offers an online course entitled Introduction to International Transport and Logistics.
+The International Trade Centre’s (ITC) SME Academy Introduction to International Transport and Logistics.
+An online training course.